 - Statement of Principles

-Gambling Policy Review
+Gambling Policy Statement

 Under the Gambling Act 2005, the Council regulates the provision of premises for gambling (for example, betting shops, bingo halls, amusement arcades), the provision of gaming machines in clubs and alcohol licensed premises and small society lotteries.